Lopé National Park: Flora and fauna

+The park includes one of the world's largest concentrations of primates in the wild (over 1000 individuals) and the only significant populations of sun-tailed monkey in a protected area in the world.
+The density of forest elephants in the northern part of the site is seasonally among the highest in the world (1.5/km²).

+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

-Tourism and Conservation
+Tourism and conservation

 The park contains a small research station, named as Mikongo and run by the Zoological Society London, based in the village known as Mikongo, from which it gets its name.
-There exists infrastructure to cater for tourists at the base, including several chalets and a large open air dining room, from which the rainforest is a mere five meters away.
+There exists infrastructure to cater for tourists at the base, including several chalets and a large open air dining room, from which the rainforest is only five metres away.
 The park also hosts CEDAMM Training Centre, a Wildlife Conservation Society-run international conservation education center.

 Because of global climate change, the dense forest ecosystem is expanding into the savanna ecosystem in the north, leading to the loss of habitat diversity in the park.
 As a result, annual controlled burns of the savanna have been conducted in the park to reduce the encroachment of the forest vegetation and to provide the required vegetation for the diet of the forest buffalo.